Suleiman-Ali/Calculator/README.md

 # Calculator 🧮

-Calculator is a simple equation solver, it includes operations such as additiona, subtraction, multiplication, and division.
+Calculator is a simple equation solver, it includes operations such as addition, subtraction, multiplication, and division.

 ### Built Using
 - HTML with JSX